 Pioneering virtual trial capabilities

 PRC: Newcastle commenced delivery of one of the UK’s first fully virtual commercial interventional trials following the RELIEVE IBS-D trial being paused during the pandemic.
 The virtual version of the trial is expected to recruit four times faster and this success is paving the way for new possibilities presented by virtual, hybrid and decentralised trials in the UK.

 Covid19 vaccine trial delivery

 In October 2020 PRC: Blackpool became the first site in the world to open and recruit to a Novavax phase III trial and recruited 638 participants in total.
 PRC: Bradford recruited over 500 participants within three weeks to the same trial, and was asked to continue recruiting as a result, reaching a total of 726 participants.
 PRC: Exeter also exceeded expectations by recruiting 545 volunteers from the South West region, against a target of 500, and ahead of schedule.
 With their unique, proactive recruitment capabilities, our centres will continue to be integral to the UK’s vaccine offer throughout COVID-19 and beyond.

 From piloting patient simulations to running real world research, we are keen to explore new opportunities.

+The patient’s experience is our priority.
 We offer a personalised, concierge-style service to all participants throughout their research journey.